Carnach History, Family Crest & Coats of Arms

 Early Notables of the Carnach family (pre 1700)

 Migration of the Carnach family

-began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
+The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Carnach: Samuel Cornish was one of the first settlers in North America, settling in Salem, Massachusetts, in 1637; and James Cornish was the first Schoolmaster and Town Clerk in Westfield, Massachusetts..

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Hutchins, Fortescue, The History of Cornwall, from the Earliest Records and Traditions to the Present Time.
 London: William Penaluna, 1824.
 Print